-Our group has distributed 16,142 face shields to date, with an ever-growing backlog of 44,724 unfilled requests.
-Having scaled up from a handful of strangers into a group a couple hundred strong in just 5 weeks, we've come to really appreciate the sense of community and friendships that we have developed during these challenging times.
+Our group has distributed over 150,000 face shields to date, with an ever-growing backlog of unfilled requests.
+Having scaled up from a handful of strangers into a group a couple hundred strong in just a couple of weeks, we've come to really appreciate the sense of community and friendships that we have developed during these challenging times.

 We've come together with the goal of protecting frontline healthcare workers and also our communities around us that are most heavily impacted by Covid-19 and at risk.
 We feel like the won the lottery with the amazing group of volunteers that joined this group, as we have many talented and accomplished professionals lending their expertise and skills to our efforts.